fac18/chefup_app/README.md

 #### Initial brainstorming

-As a team we brainstormed what we envisioned the user journey would be - both as a student AND a teacher using the app
+As a team we brainstormed what we envisioned the user journey would be - both as a student AND a teacher (local chef) using the app

 <img src="https://i.imgur.com/aT6xbP9.jpg" width="500">